 The following indicators are commonly found among people who suffer from co-occurring mental illnesses.
 If you are currently struggling with addiction and any of the following apply to your life, it’s time to consider treatment:

-Your Family has a History of Mental Illness and/or Addiction
+- A Family History of Mental Illness and/or Addiction

 With a family history of mental illness, you have a higher risk of developing a mental illness yourself.
 Although there are factors other than genetics, addiction and other mental illnesses tend to run in families.